medhajoshi2503/drug_comparison/README.md

 # Drug comparison
 This code compares two drugs under tria on their effectiveness on toy data set.
-This was developed as a part of a class assignment in the course work Introdcution of Machine learning.
+This was developed as a part of a class assignment in the course work Introdcution to Machine Learnin MCS001

-Follwing was the problem statement
+**Follwing was the problem statemen**

 You are a drug manufacturer and you want to study whether your drug, namely drug A, leads to a higher rate of recovery than drug B.
 What are the input samples/feature vectors you will use, the loss function, hypothesis classes and the output labels.
 Justify your answers.
 How many samples of feature vectors will you require to obtain a PAC solution?
 Propose a learning algorithm and evaluate its performance using some toy data set.